devsingh-code/devsingh-code/README.md

 👨‍🎓 Currently, I am working at Speridian Technologies as a Senior Systems analyst and consultant in the Oracle CX domain.
-I am responsible for getting requirements and implementing projects for Oracle CX Clouds, which include integration with externally developed plugins, which requires my expertise in front-End Development.Front-end technologies which includes Oracle JET Platform, Modern Javacript(ES6), BootStrap4, HTML & CSS.
+I am responsible for getting requirements and implementing projects for Oracle CX Clouds, which include integration with externally developed plugins, which requires my expertise in Front-End Development.
+Front-end technologies, which include Oracle JET Platform, Modern Javacript (ES6), BootStrap 4, HTML, and CSS.
-Currently I am on my path to become Meta Certified Front End Developer.
+Currently, I am on my path to becoming a Meta Certified Front End Developer.